Gimmick! 2: Development

 Gimmick!
 2 was developed by Bitwave Games and published by Sunsoft and Clear River Games.
 1992's Gimmick! originally gained limited recognition due to its restricted release in Japan and Scandinavia, but it became highly regarded by NES enthusiasts and industry figures like Shigeru Miyamoto and Masahiro Sakurai for its advanced mechanics, unique level design, and the technical feat of its physics-based star mechanic.

-30 years after the release of Gimmick!, Swedish developer and game director Niklas Istenes—a devoted fan of the original game—has been dedicated to reviving the classic by creating a sequel since 2013.
+30 years after the release of Gimmick!, Swedish developer and game director Niklas Istenes—a devoted fan of the original game—has been dedicated to reviving the classic by creating a sequel.
 Istenes founded Bitwave Games with the ambition of reintroducing Gimmick! to modern audiences.
 Initially, however, his efforts to acquire the rights from Sunsoft were met with resistance, largely due to Bitwave's lack of industry experience.
-The opportunity for a renewed partnership with Sunsoft arose after Embracer Group, a prominent Swedish video game company acquired Bitwave in 2020, which pitched the game.
+The opportunity for a renewed partnership with Sunsoft arose after Embracer Group, a prominent Swedish video game company acquired Bitwave, which pitched the game.
 This acquisition strengthened Bitwave's credibility and allowed Istenes to approach Sunsoft once more, this time successfully securing the rights to develop Gimmick!
 2. Many of Bitwave's staff had not known about the original game when it was developed, due to its obscurity.
 During Embracer's significant restructuring in 2023, layoffs threatened the project's continuity.
 Lead programmer Olof Karlsson, who had previously taken leave due to burnout, returned to the team, motivated by their collective dedication to bring the sequel to life.
 In an effort to stay true to Gimmick!s core experience, the team chose to streamline gameplay, focusing on the essential elements that defined the original and reducing any extraneous features.

-Music

 David Wise created the soundtrack for Gimmick!
 2. The soundtrack was recorded live in Sweden in collaboration with Joel Bille and creatively overseen by Pelle Cahndlerby.
 The game's music features both remixes of tracks from the original Gimmick! and new compositions, incorporating live-recorded instruments that blend traditional Swedish sounds, like the nyckelharpa, with Japanese musical influences to honor the game's Japanese roots.
-Wise composed some of the music for the game without knowledge of the levels' final visual or gameplay components.